Hurry Up Mode (1990 Mix)

-Hurry Up Mode is a remix album by Buck-Tick, released on February 8, 1990.
+Hurry Up Mode, commonly referred to as Hurry Up Mode (1990 Mix), is a remix album by Buck-Tick, released on February 8, 1990.
 It is composed of different versions of every song on their 1987 debut album Hurry Up Mode, except the two CD-exclusive bonus tracks.
-It reached number one on the Oricon chart, selling 212,430 copies.
+Although the packaging features no such designation, the band's official website refers to this album as "Hurry Up Mode (1990 Mix)".
+It topped the Oricon Albums Chart, selling 212,430 copies.
 The album was digitally remastered and re-released on February 19, 2002, with two different bonus tracks.
 It was remastered and re-released again on September 5, 2007.
 "Moon Light" was later re-recorded once again for their 1992 compilation album Koroshi no Shirabe This Is Not Greatest Hits.